Analysis | Why Curbing Travel Is No Cure-All for the Coronavirus

 3. What does the WHO say?

 The United Nations agency advises against restrictions on travel and trade to countries hit by the outbreak because costs -- social disruption and lots of resources -- usually outweigh benefits.
 Only in areas with few international connections and resources are temporary curbs useful, it says.
+In a Feb.
+29 travel update on the coronavirus epidemic, WHO noted that several countries that denied entry of travelers or suspended flights to and from China or other affected countries are now reporting cases.
 Even during an outbreak last year of Ebola -- a far more deadly disease that kills about half of those infected -- the head of the WHO said any restrictions on travel or trade could hamper the fight rather than stop the spread, because such limits could lead people to use informal and unmonitored border crossings.

 4. Is health screening at borders effective?